crashappsec/chalk/src/docs/howto-compliance.md

    command is applied (this is the only difference between the two configurations).

-By default, Chalk is already collecting provenance information by examining your project's build environment, including the .git directory and any common CI/CD environment variables.
+By default, chalk is already collecting provenance information by examining your project's build environment, including the .git directory and any common CI/CD environment variables.

-### Step 2: Set up signing
+### Step 2: Set Up Signing

 Simply run:
 ```